 Ozai: (strangely disdainful) Even with all the power in the world, you are still WEAK!

-Rainbow Dash proves herself to be fettered in the My Little Pony: Friendship Is Magic episode "Wonderbolts Academy."
+Rainbow Dash proves herself to be fettered in the My Little Pony: Friendship is Magic episode "Wonderbolts Academy."
 Her flying abilities are such that she can simultaneously break the sound barrier and visible spectrum, and she's always out to prove that she's the best flyer and athlete in Equestria, but she absolutely refuses to do so in such a way that risks causing harm to other ponies - even at the expense of her dreams.

 Max Weber's social actions delineate "Rational" and "Instrumental" actions.
 The Fettered and The Unfettered are people defined exclusively by, respectively, Instrumental and Rational actions.

 First World militaries are this.
-They voluntarily follow The Laws And Customs Of War, and punish those who break them.
+They voluntarily follow The Laws and Customs of War, and punish those who break them.
 Even the worst Curb-Stomp Battle is nothing compared to what they could do to someplace if the gloves were fully off.
 Even if a "First World" military can ignore the masses, they can't ignore each others.
 It's one thing to be total assholes to some obscure "Third World" people, but once your fellow First-Worlders get a sense that you're willing to do the same to everyone, expect your erstwhile allies to gang-up on you.

 A particularly noble example were conscientious objectors in the Vietnam War.
 They suffered horrible casualties flying medical evacuations and serving as medical personnel.
 They entered war zones without a weapon to defend themselves with.
-They saved many lives.

 Anyone with a conscience.
 We don't think about this much in daily life, until we encounter someone who isn't.
 You'll learn quite quickly why being The Unfettered is not usually a good thing.
 Meetings between parties with severe Values Dissonance usually end with one side viewing themselves as this trope and the other as the opposite or vice versa, which often results in conflict.